Cazuela: Chilean cazuelas

-In general the recipe for Colombian Cazuela include beans, onion, garlic, tomato, avocado, sausage, chicharron, tocino, green and yellow plantain, salt, and Olive oil or vegetable oil.

 Puerto Rican cazuela

 In Puerto Rico, cazuela is a traditional crustless pie cooked in banana leaves usually made during the Christmas season.
 It is similar to a pumpkin pie but uses batata (a type of sweet potato), calabasa (Caribbean squash), raisins, ginger, spices, coconut milk, eggs, butter, and bread, flour or rice flour.
 There are recipes with added sweet plantain, ripe breadfruit, taro, or yuca with baking powder and lard.

 Other regional variations

 In southern Arizona, cazuela (sometimes spelled casuela) is generally made with carne seca or machaca (two varieties of dried beef) with potatoes, garlic, green chiles, and herbs.